bbatsov/emacsredux/_posts/2025-01-12-emacs-and-xdg-sitting-on-a-tree.md

 other Emacs Lisp libraries

 But wait, there's more!
-Emacs 27.1 introduced `XDG_CONFIG_HOME` support, and Emacs 29.1 extended the level of XDG base directory specification support in Emacs.[^1]
+Emacs 27.1 introduced `XDG_CONFIG_HOME` support, and Emacs 29.1 extended the level of XDG base directory specification support in Emacs.

 XDG, which stands for X Desktop Group, is a set of standards and specifications developed by freedesktop.org to promote interoperability among different desktop